coda/packs-sdk/docs/guides/basics/data-types.md

 ## Value types

-The core, underlying type of a value is referred to as it's value type.
+The core, underlying type of a value is referred to as its value type.
 The enumeration [`ValueType`][ValueType] defines the set of supported types, and they correspond to basic data types in JavaScript.

 For a formula the value type is specified in the `resultType` property, and for schemas it's specified in the `type` property.
 The type specified must match the type of the value returned by your code.